How Covid-19 is Affecting Funerals

 It is a strange world that we are living in at this time, and many normal practices have had to be suspended or adapted in order to fight this virus, unfortunately funerals are included in this.
 It's important to remember that you still have choices available for funeral services and we'll do everything we can to accommodate your requests.

 We are following all government advice around attendance at funerals.
 If you are showing any Covid-19 symptoms, you should not attend.
-If you are in an 'at-risk' group, or self-isolating due to someone in your household having symptoms, we can help to facilitate you attending the service, you should make any others attending aware of your situation, maintain social distancing at all times, wash your hands or use hand gel regularly, use a face covering, and depart as soon as the service is over.
+If you are in an 'at-risk' group, or self-isolating due to someone in your household having symptoms, we can help to facilitate you attending the service, you should make any others attending aware of your situation, maintain social distancing at all times, wear a type IIR mask or superior, wash your hands or use hand gel regularly, and you must depart as soon as the service is over.

 We will discuss with each family individually what we feel has a realistic possibility of taking place, although this is of course outside our control and will need to be amended if guidance changes.